trufflesuite/trufflesuite.com/src/tutorials/drizzle-and-react-native.md

     };
     ```

+    If you're wondering why we did all that in `rn-cli.config.js`, refer to [this Gist](https://gist.github.com/parshap/e3063d9bf6058041b34b26b7166fd6bd) for a great explanation.

 1. Finally let's import our shims in `index.js`.
 The very first line should be the following:
     ```js
     import "./shims"